• Session No.4 The Latest Noise, Vibration and Sound Quality Technology I (OS)

 Study on Acceleration Noise Reduction Methods by Suppressing Vibration of Cantilever-Supported Heat Shield

-Yu Yonai (UD trucks)
+Yu Yonai (UD Trucks)

 This study examined cases in which cantilever-supported heat shield serves as major sources of acceleration noise, resulting in the deterioration of overall noise performance.
 Modal analysis confirmed that the resonant frequency of the relevant component corresponded with the frequency range responsible for the worsening of acceleration noise.
 By introducing a sandwich structure to the steel plate component and imparting dynamic vibration absorption performance, it was possible to reduce vibration amplitude even though the resonant frequency itself remained unchanged, thereby successfully suppressing the component's impact as a noise source.